Marki1ins/Marki1ins/README.md

  - I'm from Distrito Federal - Brazil. 🗺️

- - I'm graduated in English Language and now I'm studying Software Engineering and Artifical Inteligence & Machine Learning. 📚
+ - I'm graduated in English Language and postgraduate degree in Software Engineering and Artifical Inteligence & Machine Learning. 📚

  - I discovered my love for coding when I started learning JavaScript, and I've been hooked ever since. 🤝